jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Much ado has been made about this series's new weapon durability mechanic.
 To quickly recap here, some players hate it.
 But I personally buy into the argument that it's essential.
 If the first sword you found were durable enough to finish the game with, there'd be no point to looking for additional swords (and no need to explore).

+Weapons do extra damage on the hit that breaks them.
+Other designers have suggested that this is to make breakage a little less frustrating.
+I would add that it makes it a little less likely to find yourself facing a monster while weaponless (because the breaking blow is more likely to kill your opponent).

 New in Tears of the Kingdom: When you draw a weapon that is on the verge of breaking, a (non-modal) dialog pops up reminding you of this fact.
 This seems like a good idea, as the state of your weapons is potentially non-obvious otherwise.

 Flurry Rush: bullet time something something drama.
 TODO: I know it looks good, but why DOES bullet time matter here?
 It's not being used to help you dodge or aim...